 - Have you had unusual bleeding spots on your skin that don't heal?

 Your doctor will take a sample, or biopsy, of the growth.
-He will numb the area and remove some of the skin.
-Then he sends it to a lab, where it will be tested for cancer cells.
+They will numb the area and remove some of the skin.
+Then they send it to a lab, where it will be tested for cancer cells.

 Questions for Your Doctor